 - Patches with tar paper or roofing felt, applied with a trowel grade roofing plastic cement.

-Be sure to keep all of your receipts for any emergency temporary repair supplies that you purchase and use prior to your inspector arriving.
-Including wood, nails, cement blocks, sandbags and plastic covering.
-Do NOT make any permanent repairs until your insurance adjuster has had the opportunity to assess all of the damage incurred.
+If you insurance agent determines that temporary repairs are needed, be sure to keep all of your receipts for any emergency temporary repair supplies that you purchase and use prior to your inspector arriving.
+This includes wood, nails, cement blocks, sandbags and plastic covering.
+Do NOT make any permanent repairs until after your insurance adjuster has assessed your property for damage.

-After you have called your agency, an insurance adjuster will be assigned to your claim and an appointment will be made to inspect the damage.
-Once he or she has completed the inspection you will receive a claim sheet outlining the scope of the damage and the amount of the funds that will be available for repairs.
+After you’ve called your agency, an insurance adjuster will be assigned to your claim and will make an appointment to inspect the damage.
+Once he or she has completed the inspection you will receive a claim sheet outlining the scope of the damage and the funds available for repairs.

-The staff of Empire Roofing and Restoration has extensive experience in working with all of the major insurance companies in our area.
-Please feel free to call on us to help you with this process and make it as easy as possible.
+At Empire Roofing and Restoration, our staff has extensive experience working with all of the major insurance companies in the Colorado Springs metro area.
+Please feel free to call on us to help you with this process, and we’ll make it as easy as possible.

 Beware of any roofer offering to pay your deductible or offering any compensation for using them.
 This is against the law.
-Your claim should cost your deductible, plus any upgrades you chose.
-We suggest you choose your roofer based on experience, customer service, and years of experience in our area.
+Your claim should cost your deductible, plus any upgrades you choose.
+We suggest you choose your roofer based on professional experience, customer service, and knowledge of conditions in our area.

 Some other contractor hiring tips include:

-Check with companies like the Better Business Bureau and online reviews for a good company track record of customer service, products, and overall customer experiences.
+- Check with companies like the Better Business Bureau and Angie’s List for companies that have a solid track record of customer service, quality products, and overall customer satisfaction.
 A quality roofer will be able to provide references.

-Be sure the contractor can provide a realistic manufacturer’s warranty and always insist on a written proposal before paying any money.
+- Be sure the contractor can provide an authentic manufacturer’s warranty, and always insist on a written proposal before paying any money.

-You can check on your roofer by contacting the BBB, and PPRBD.
+- You can check on any contractor by contacting the BBB, and PPRBD.

 If our roofing FAQs didn’t answer your questions, please give us a call.
 We would be happy to answer any of your questions.